ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

   - they are similar to already existing modules (e.g. yet another checker plugin)
   - if they reimplement some existing module (e.g. reimplementation in other programming languages)
 - Reviewers are only required to read the files in the PR.
-  They may ignore the discussions surrounding the decision.
+  They may not read the discussions surrounding the decision.
-  Reviews should focus on the "Problem" section first, and only when that is agreed upon focus in the other parts.
   It is encouraged that at least one decision reviewers provides a review _without_ participating in the discussion.
   This ensures that there aren't any unintentional shared assumptions between discussion participants.
-- The decision process itself shouldn't be a barrier for people to write their first decision.
+- Reviews focus on the "Problem" section first, and only when that is agreed upon focus in the other parts.
+- The decision author invites several decision reviewers.
+  As for help in the decision if you do not know whom to invite.

 ## Assumptions